Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Conclusion

 \section{Conclusion}

 This paper demonstrates that UAVs serving as UAV-BSs can learn via RL agents to cooperatively maximize the number of connected static and mobile ground devices while improving the energy utilization in the network.
-Unlike previous work, we do not rely on a central cloud controller with an unrealistic assumption of complete knowledge of the location of ground devices.
-The performance of the proposed DQLSI approach was compared to state-of-the-art centralized approaches under both static and dynamic network conditions.
+Unlike previous work, we take into account interference from neighbouring UAV cells and we do not assume global spatial knowledge of the location of ground devices.
+The performance of the proposed DQLSI approach was compared to state-of-the-art centralized approaches under realistic network conditions.
 Our proposed approach is robust in simultaneously improving the number of connections and minimizing the total energy consumed by UAV-BSs in both static and dynamic environments.

 We pose pertinent questions that are open to further investigations.
 What impact will different distributions and mobility patterns have on the performance of our proposed approach?
 Considering the impact of communication cost, can agents learn to communicate with minimal information?
 Finally, can other cooperative methods offer faster convergence under dynamic network conditions?
 These are directions for future work.